ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_simple-renderer-vue.md

 [[only-vue]]
-|Below is a simple example of cell renderer component with Vue 2:
+|Below is a simple example of cell renderer component:
 |
 |```js
 |export default {